bizimungusteve/Instrumenting_android_code/README.md

 To collect metrics we will apply source code instrumentation (using Spoon [2]).
 The instrumentation will collect information in relevant points of the code of the apps, for example when users interact with apps (click a button, type text, etc).

+This repository contains:

+*the source of the project in /src
+*the javadoc /doc
+*Somme android apps used for test in /test
+*an uml diagram for the architecture /uml
+*a file short desrciption in (french) of the chosen disign in /rapport

+ You can run it on your own application .

 Running the project in eclipse environement:
 There are some modification to perfom in class "starter" :